chobbledotcom/vegan-prestwich/place/goods-in.md

 - "Sat 9am - midnight"
 - "Sun 9am - 8pm"
 ---

+[December 2022:](https://www.instagram.com/p/Cl8gGQUNxxP) "Goods In serving up some excellent Christmas pudding shaped vegan cookies this week!
+They taste like a chocolate brownie but in a biscuit, ie excellent.
+We’ve heard rumours of the return of vegan snowman muffins as well but you’ll have to be quick off the draw to get one!"

 [October 2022:](https://www.instagram.com/p/CjIeh8Ct7IR) "Braved the rain for a crispy vegan breakfast butty from @thegoodsinmcr.
 No regrets!"